taras123programmer/springProject/readme.md

 This project includes the following functional requirements

 ### Users Managment
+# University schedule project

+This project is web-site of University schedule implemented on Spring Java framework.
+He enables check schedule of lessons for students and teachers online and edit schedule for admin.

+## FUNCTIONAL REQUIREMENTS

+This project includes the following functional requirements

+### Users Managment
 - User can be sign up on the site using his university email, password, full name
 - User must specify your faculty, couse, specialty and group if you are student and faculty if are teacher
 - User must log in to use schedule using email and password